 Live2Create Leadership Academy

 What "Mastery-Based" Means for Your Family

 No report card grades.
 Your student's academic progress is documented through mastery checks, portfolio artifacts, and the Learner Narrative — a written coach assessment delivered four times per year.
 Specific, honest, written to you as partners.
+Never a letter that summarizes a human being into a grade.

 Advancement when ready.
 A student who masters a concept ahead of schedule moves forward.
 One who needs more time gets it.
 Pacing is determined by understanding, not the calendar.
+Both directions are treated as normal.

+Live2Create Leadership Academy